Open to the Public

 - The area provides important habitat for migratory songbirds, such as the cerulean warbler, and for non-migratory birds, such as ruffed grouse.

 The Conservancy’s Southern Cumberlands Project area encompasses approximately 1 million acres in the southern region of the Cumberland Plateau.

 The Conservancy’s Tennessee and Alabama chapters have been beneficiaries of a three-year, $2.5 million grant from the Doris Duke Charitable Foundation (DDCF) to work on the Cumberland Plateau.
 The multi-year initiative has focused on conserving natural areas, protecting working landscapes and strengthening efforts already under way in the region.
 The Greater Southern Appalachian region, a "hot spot" of biodiversity in the United States, is the fifth site in DDCF’s $25 million national forest conservation initiative.
 (First phase of grant was awarded 2001.)

-The Lyndhurst Foundation of Chattanooga, Tenn., has also provided financial support for this project.
+The Lyndhurst Foundation of Chattanooga, also provided financial support for this project.

 There are hiking trails and horse trails.
 Both lead into the gorge.
 A tent-only, primitive camping area is available at the bottom of the gorge not far from the Walls of Jericho natural amphitheater.